bishisht/data_structures/c/README.md

-Implementation of basic data structures in various languages.
+Implementation of basic data structures in C.
-Submit pull request if you want to add something.
+Pull requests are welcome.

 ----------
 Bishisht Bhatta